Kliff Kingsbury joins USC staff as senior offensive analyst

 Riley and Kingsbury were briefly teammates at Texas Tech when Riley walked onto Mike Leach’s Red Raiders roster during Kingsbury’s senior season in 2002.

-“We’re excited to officially welcome Kliff to our coaching staff and add another outstanding football mind to our program,” Riley said in a statement.
+Speaking after the Trojans’ latest spring practice Tuesday night, Riley said he reconnected with Kingsbury about a month ago.
+Kingsbury took a break to travel after his dismissal by the Cardinals, but Riley floated the idea of working together when Kingsbury visited Los Angeles.

-Between those two head coaching jobs, Kingsbury spent about one month at USC as the offensive coordinator and quarterbacks coach for head coach Clay Helton before the Cardinals surprisingly hired him for their top job in January 2019.
+“He thought about it for a little bit, and I think it just ended up being a great fit for both sides,” Riley said.
+“He’s got great familiarity with our offense.
+He’s got familiarity with a lot of people on our staff, so that made a lot of sense.
+His experience on the offensive side, to have another set of eyes, will be very helpful. … It’s always great to have another opinion and kind of an outside perspective that isn’t tied to one position.”

-Before coaching Kyler Murray in Arizona, Kingsbury coached several top quarterbacks in college football, including Patrick Mahomes, Johnny Manziel and Case Keenum.
+Between his two head coaching jobs, Kingsbury spent about one month at USC as the offensive coordinator and quarterbacks coach under Clay Helton before the Cardinals surprisingly hired him for their top job in January 2019.

 The Trojans went 11-3 in Riley’s first year in an immediate rebound from several unimpressive seasons under Helton.
 They missed out on the College Football Playoff only when they lost the Pac-12 championship game to Utah, and they lost the Cotton Bowl on a late comeback by Tulane.

-USC is wrapping up its spring practices this week, with the Trojans’ spring game scheduled for the Coliseum on Saturday.
+USC is wrapping up its spring practice this week, with the Trojans’ spring game scheduled for the Coliseum on Saturday.